kagsteiner/RPGMaker_AICharacter/README.md

 Try it out and decide for yourself.

-Be aware of the #1 issue: for every NPC that works towards a goal, please use a different game variable to track goal progress.

 ## Cost Warning
 Please note that if you ship a game with my plugin, *remove the API key from the plugin settings and tell the user they need to get their own*, or they will play at your LLM costs.